denismo/hopper/README.md

     context.publish(dict(messageType='pageView', url=url))
         # "fork" tells the handlers to run in parallel
         .fork() \
-        # "then" will run after handle asynchronously using another Lambda invocation
+        # "then" will run after "handle" asynchronously using another Lambda invocation, taking any input "handle" produces
         .handle(geoIPLookup).then(...) \
-        # another "handle" will run in parallel with the handle-then above
+        # another "handle" will run in parallel with the handle-then above, processing the "pageView" message
         .handle(resolveUserAgent) \
         # join will delay the final handlers until all above paths produced results and
         # group them by parentMessageID into one message handled by "enrichedPageView"